Home ยป Recipes

 How Do You Prevent Caramel From Sticking To The Pan?

 Caramel is super sticky stuff.
-You are going to have some stick to the pan, but you’re better off making caramel in a nonstick pan.
-It will slide off easier and you won’t have as big of a sticky mess.
+You are going to have some sticking to the pan, but you’re better off making caramel in a nonstick pan.
+It will slide off more easily, and you won’t have as big of a sticky mess.

 Be sure to soak your pan in hot water after you’ve poured all of the caramel out.
-Soaking the pan will help break down the caramel and clean up will be much easier.
+Soaking the pan will help break down the caramel, and cleaning up will be much easier.

 Caramel popcorn with chocolate and pretzels